wkh237/react-native-fetch-blob/README.md

 ### Regular Request

-After `0.8.0` react-native-fetch-blob automatically decide how to send the body by checking its type and `Content-Type` in header.
+After `0.8.0` react-native-fetch-blob automatically decide how to send the body by checking its type and `Content-Type` in the header.
 The rule is described in the following diagram

 <img src="img/RNFB-flow (1).png" style="width : 90%" />

-To sum up :
+To sum up:

-- To send a form data, the `Content-Type` header does not matters.
+- To send a form data, the `Content-Type` header does not matter.
 When the body is an `Array` we will set proper content type for you.
 - To send binary data, you have two choices, use BASE64 encoded string or path points to a file contains the body.
  - If the `Content-Type` containing substring`;BASE64` or `application/octet` the given body will be considered as a BASE64 encoded data which will be decoded to binary data as the request body.
- - Otherwise, if a string starts with `RNFetchBlob-file://` (which can simply done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`), it will try to find the data from the URI string after `RNFetchBlob-file://` and use it as request body.
+ - Otherwise, if a string starts with `RNFetchBlob-file://` (which can simply be done by `RNFetchBlob.wrap(PATH_TO_THE_FILE)`), it will try to find the data from the URI string after `RNFetchBlob-file://` and use it as the request body.
 - To send the body as-is, simply use a `Content-Type` header not containing `;BASE64` or `application/octet`.

-> It is Worth to mentioning that the HTTP request uses cache by default, if you're going to disable it simply add a Cache Control header `'Cache-Control' : 'no-store'`
+> It is Worth to mentioning that the HTTP request uses cache by default, if you're going to disable it simply add a Cache-Control header `'Cache-Control' : 'no-store'`

 > After 0.9.4, we disabled `Chunked` transfer encoding by default, if you're going to use it, you should explicitly set header `Transfer-Encoding` to `Chunked`.

-### Download example : Fetch files that needs authorization token
+### Download example: Fetch files that need authorization token

 Most simple way is download to memory and stored as BASE64 encoded string, this is handy when the response data is small.